 The first Sota turntable was offered in the market in 1982 under the name Sapphire.
-It was quickly recognized as a great device and, in the midst of the digital era, inspired the fans of analogy that it was not all lost.
+It was quickly recognized as a great device and, during the digital era, inspired the fans of analogy.

 For music lovers who have retained their precious vinyl collections, the turntables have never been dropped into the dustbin of unnecessary and unwanted devices, but have always been used as a source of truly natural music reproduction.
-Although the production and sale of the LP records has diminished and became quite marginal, for many the reproductionof the vinyl remained the standard for measuring the quality of all new devices and sound carriers.
+Although the production and sale of the LP records have diminished and became quite marginal, for many the reproduction of the vinyl remained the standard for measuring the quality of all new devices and sound carriers.
 Moreover, the designers of the turntables still revised their designs, applied new materials and technology, and maintained the offer of live music, more diverse and better than ever.
-Many CD players of that time aspired to mimic vinyl, and today, after the shift of generations, the youngest have no experience with the finest turntable combinations, turntables, these emperors of analogy reproduce music from (digitally) newly-recorded and remastered CDs in the quality of a mid-CD player.
+Many CD players of that time aspired to mimic vinyl, and today, after the shift of generations, the youngest has no experience with the finest turntable combinations – turntables, these emperors of analogy reproduce music from (digitally) newly-recorded and remastered records in the quality of a mid-CD player.

-Of course, for a new generations a standard of good reproduction is compact disc, computer, or MP3 compressed records.
-However, today’s technologies have led to high-quality reproduction from the PC with the help of more advanced streamers / DA inverters, high resolution shots, and bypassing computer sound cards.
+Of course, for a new generation, a standard of good reproduction is a compact disc, computer, or MP3 compressed records.
+However, today’s technologies have led to high-quality reproduction from the PC with the help of more advanced streamers / DA inverters, high-resolution shots, and bypassing computer sound cards.

 Back To The Sota Comet Turntable

 Sota Sapphire was in its time the only high-end turntable produced in America and, thanks to excellent sales results, has inspired many to begin construction and production.